matteo-briani/personal-website/_posts/2023-04-28-debug-spi-invalid-argument.md

 Eureka!
 It works!!!

-To be fair, the actual proof of the transmission has been done by monitoring the 433.92MHz spectrum with a software defined radio - SDR.
+To be fair, the actual proof of the transmission has been done by monitoring the 433.92MHz spectrum with a software defined radio.

+## Contribute

+After all, a contribution was due to the nice [Python cc1101 project](https://github.com/fphammerle/python-cc1101).
+So an [issue](https://github.com/fphammerle/python-cc1101/issues/128) was opened that lead to [this merged pull request](https://github.com/fphammerle/python-cc1101/pull/129).